-In quiet, downtown Tilton, NH, a plain white apartment building was once a hotel, and welcomed famous guests like Edison, Ford, and Firestone.
-It had also been a rooming house for factory workers.
 Though I found no ghost stories there, I wondered what other, unassuming sites might have equally colorful histories and have ghosts.

 In this report — and the accompanying mindmap — I share tips for including ghost hunting in your everyday routines.

 Click here for the Everyday Ghost Hunting Mindmap